pesout/countiny/README.md

 # Countiny
 Tiny script for counting examples of several math situation types.
 It's still being built.
+Using of this library makes JavaScript counting easier.

 Use this code to start: